Memphis University School

-Memphis University School (MUS) is a college-preparatory, independent, day school for boys, grades 7–12, located in Memphis, Tennessee.
+Memphis University School (MUS) is a college-preparatory, independent, day school for boys, grades 6–12, located in Memphis, Tennessee, United States.

 History

-The Original Campus (1893–1936)
+Original campus (1893–1936)

 Edwin Sidney Werts and James White Sheffey Rhea founded MUS as a college-preparatory school for boys in the fall of 1893.
 Their purpose was threefold: to prepare boys for competitive colleges, to provide them with a liberal arts education, and to help them develop into cultured Christian gentlemen.
 Patterned largely after Werts's alma mater, the University of Virginia, MUS embraced high academic standards, strong moral development, and an emphasis on athletics.
 The school adopted red and blue as its official colors to represent the academics standards of two universities, Harvard and Yale.

-In a short time, the school's reputation was so sound that many of America's leading colleges began to exempt MUS students from entrance examinations or allowed them to take the exams at MUS.
+Soon the school's reputation was so sound that many of America's leading colleges began to exempt MUS students from entrance examinations or allowed them to take the exams at MUS.

 After a disappointing initial enrollment, MUS prospered.
 Within three years, it outgrew its temporary quarters in the old Bethel Building in Downtown Memphis and occupied the Clara Conway Institute at 297 Poplar Avenue.
 Shortly after the move, the proprietors built their own building on a small campus near the corner of Madison and Manassas.
 There the school remained until 1936, when economic factors forced its closure.